 Officers also attended Committee in September 2021 to brief Members on the approach taken at North East Derbyshire DC (NEDDC) 'Bonfire and Firework Display Registration Scheme' which could easily be replicated at Bolsover.
-A number of neighbouring authorities have adopted similar schemes to the Registration Scheme.
+A number of neighbouring authorities have also adopted similar schemes to the Registration Scheme.
 The scheme would raise awareness of safety concerns, promote the RSPCA noise campaign, and introduce a voluntary registration system (with code of conduct) for public displays.
 While this had not been implemented as planned in 2021 due to the pandemic, it was expected to be fully operational for 2022.
-The Council website at NEDDC is the primary resource for raising awareness of safety and the approach taken by the Council.
+The Council websites at both authorities in the shared service are used as the primary resource for raising awareness of safety and the approach taken by the respective Councils.

-It was also noted that Derbyshire Fire & Rescue Service are considering whether they could actually start to run these, and are currently looking at taking over the Derbyshire Dales DC one, as it fits more with their role.
+It was also noted that Derbyshire Fire & Rescue Service are considering whether they could actually start to run these schemes, and are currently looking at taking over the Derbyshire Dales DC one, as it fits more with their role.
 There may be that opportunity for NEDDC too, so any BDC scheme needs to be mindful of countywide fire and rescue services looking to take on and run them, which can only be an improvement in the long-term.